mchung94/pyramid-solver/README.md

 7. Remove the last 4 pyramid cards, which are Kings (102 steps).

 I don't think there exists a deck where that would be the shortest possible solution, but in any case, a bucket queue with buckets 0 to 102 would work for our priority queue.

+## Keeping Track of Visited States
+The simplest way for the solver to keep track of visited states is to use a hashtable where the states are the keys.

+But the code uses a vector of hashtables, indexed by the first 13 bits of the state (containing PYRAMID-ID and CYCLE).
+This helps performance (in LispWorks at least) by partitioning the states so that as the hashtable grows, we don't have to rehash every state.